-A candidate can withdraw from the course within two weeks from having been supplied with course log-in details with a full refund but this must be no later than Tuesday 1st November 2022.
+A candidate can withdraw from the course within two weeks from having been supplied with course log-in details with a full refund but this must be no later than the last Friday of November.

 A full or partial refund (less City & Guilds registration fee) may also be provided due to one of the listed circumstances below.